AnzelleL23/bubbles/README.md

 - I’ve spotted a number of pelagics during my dives here (sharks and rays), albeit very briefly.
 - Sizeable variety of nudibranch around here too, though I find them to be a little smaller than other places I’ve been to.
 - The topography around the Bida islands is also interesting.
+- Looking at some of the pictures I took, Koh Phi Phi does seem very nice.
-- Not in the B tier only because the water at some places can be very green, reducing overall enjoyment.
+- The truth is that the water at some places can be very green, reducing overall enjoyment.
-- **Highlights:** Nudibranch, occasional pelagic, squids
+- **Highlights:** Nudibranch, occasional pelagic, squids.
+- **Recommended skill level:** Beginner friendly.

 ### Lembeh (Indonesia)
 <p align="middle">